Fast adoption

 Calendar views and reports make it easier to spot missing time, uneven workloads, and messy entries while the week is still easy to fix.

-When a small team bills for its time, Timen keeps reporting and invoicing close enough together that the handoff stays simple.
+When a small team needs reports, planning insight, or billing, Timen keeps tracked work organized enough that the handoff stays simple.

 Small teams do not always work in neat blocks.
-Meetings run over, priorities shift, and someone forgets to start the timer.
+Meetings run over, priorities shift, and someone forgets to start tracking.

 Timen keeps live tracking and manual entry close together, so the team can log honestly without feeling punished for one missed click.